California prosecutes kidnapping for ransom under Penal Code 209.

 Technically, PC 209(a) is used to prosecute the act of kidnapping for ransom.
 This charge applies if anyone kidnaps or holds another person while:

-- Trying to get a ransom or reward for their return, OR
+- Trying to get a ransom or reward for their return

 - Trying to obtain a valuable item or money from them